gemzone/breadboard/README.md

 The GPL License

-Copyright (C) 2016 NZO.IO, author Jung Seong Hun
+Copyright (C) 2016 NZO.IO All rights reserved by gemzone, author Jung Seong Hun

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by